securitytxt/security-txt/draft-foudil-securitytxt.md

 The presence of a security.txt file can be interpreted by researchers as providing permission to do security testing against that asset.
 This can lead to increased testing against an organization by researchers.
-On the other hand, a decision not to publish a security.txt file on a particular website, can be interpreted by the organization operating that website to be a way to signal to researchers that permission to test that particular site is denied.
+On the other hand, a decision not to publish a security.txt file, can be interpreted by the organization operating that website to be a way to signal to researchers that permission to test that particular site or project is denied.
 This can lead to pushback against researchers reporting security issues to that organization.

-Therefore implementors MUST NOT assume that presence or absence of a "security.txt" file grants or denies permission for security testing.
+Therefore, implementors MUST NOT assume that presence or absence of a "security.txt" file grants or denies permission for security testing.
 Any such permission MAY be defined in a security or disclosure policy (as per {{policy}}) or a new directive (as per {{extensibility}}).